+The proverbial question. . .
+Let’s begin with a little introduction.
 My name is Esther Petrocine.
 I am a movement educator and creative instructor.
-I began my movement studies as a child, growing up as a dancer and an athlete in Laramie, Wyoming.
-I went on to earn a BS in Human Physiology and a minor in Dance from the University of Oregon.
+My aim is to offer an inclusive space for each individual to come as they are, to deepen their relationship with Self, tap into their own inner wisdom, and to feel empowered through movement.
+I began my movement studies as a child, growing up as a dancer and an athlete; and went on to earn a BS in Human Physiology and a minor in Dance from the University of Oregon.

-Yoga has been a deeply important aspect of my spiritual growth, supporting me through the trials of life, helping me to stay present on my journey and humble to the needs of my body.
+Yoga has been an important piece of my spiritual journey, supporting me through the trials of life, helping me to stay present and humble to the needs of my body.
 It has been a profound influence in overcoming chronic pain and staying connected to my heart.
 I am a forever student, learning from each person who opens to the possibilities that arise while on their mat.
-My aim is offer an inclusive space for each individual to come as they are, to deepen their relationship with Self, tap into their own inner wisdom, and to feel empowered through movement.

 Although I am not currently building my dance program (being mom is my #1 job and leaves me feeling full of love and short on time!), I do hope to offer classes down the road.
 Growing up in a small town in Laramie, Wyoming, I deeply valued having a dance teacher who provided great dance classes and creative space for students.
 That opportunity influenced and shaped who I am today.
 I hope to provide more opportunities for the youth and for adults in Wallowa County to find self-expression through dance and other forms of movement.